chrisarg/Bit/README.md

 - `nvcc` for the experimental CUDA benchmark and `hipcc` for the experimental HIP benchmark.

-To get you started, just clone and build the default CPU configuration:
+To get you started, just clone and build the default CPU configuration without specifying any target:

 ```bash
 git clone https://github.com/chrisarg/Bit.git